 Portrane Round Tower is located in Portrane in north co.Dublin.
 Many of the Round Towers in the Fingal region date back to the Viking era with the likes of Lusk and St Columba’s tower in [...]

-The Bottle Tower is located in Churchtown in south Dublin.
-It was built in reaction to the 1741 famine which ravished Ireland and many parts of Europe.
-Recent estimates have put the death toll of this [...]
+The Bottle Tower, Churchtown.
+County Dublin 1742 The Bottle Tower was built in reaction to the 1741 famine which ravished Ireland and many parts of Europe.
+Recent estimates have put the death toll of this 'forgotten [...]

 Browne-Clayton Monument is located in county Wexford.
 It was built between 1839 - 41 and stands over 94 ft high on Carrigadaggan Hill.
 It is the only internally accessible Corinthian column in the World and [...]

-This strange looking structure is called 'Conolly's Folly' and stands 140 feet high.
-It is composed of several arches and is adorned by stone pineapples and eagles and is topped by a massive obelisk pillar. [...]
+Conolly’s Folly, Celbridge.
+County Kildare 1742 This strange looking structure is known as 'Conolly's Folly' or ‘Conolly’s Obelisk’ and stands 140 feet high.
+It is composed of several arches and is adorned by stone pineapples, [...]

 Killiney Obelisk is located on top of Killliney Hill in south county Dublin.
 It was built in 1742 to provide work and commemorate a sad event in Ireland's history.
 It was commissioned by John Malpas [...]